Louiseskinner01/project2-the-countdown/README.md

 - **Hierarchy**:
   - Key interactions (inputs, operators, results) placed at the center of the screen for visibility.
   - Secondary elements (difficulty options, instructions) appear before gameplay begins, then fade to the background.
-  - Feedback messages styled to stand out (e.g., different color coding for success/error).
+  - Feedback messages styled to stand out (e.g., different colour coding for success/error).

 **User Flow**
 1. User lands on the homepage and reads a short introduction.